Harshavardhan501/my-learning/practice/strings.md

 Simple Greeting Program: Write a Python program that asks the user for their name and age, then prints a personalized greeting message.
-Use both the + operator and f-strings for output
+Use both the + operator and f-strings.

 **Program:**
 name = input("Enter you name: ")
 age = input("Enter your age: ")